The Trip of a Lifetime

 Day 16: SANTA FE - This island is home to a unique species of land iguana; some of these iguanas can be 5 feet long!
 The stands of giant prickly pear cactus here are specially adapted to a larger size as a form of protection against the iguanas.
 Santa Fe is also likely your best chance at seeing the endemic rice rat.
 Snorkeling and kayaking round out the possibilities. • SOUTH PLAZA is a geologically uplifted island vegetated with the distinctive red mats of sesuvium, along with prickly pear cactus - both being the food base for the land iguanas.
 Marine iguanas are also common here, with the very occasional hybrid being found.
 A walk along the breezy sea cliffs is wonderful, with swallow-tailed gulls, shearwaters, and red-billed tropicbirds in flight.
 A colony of bachelor sea lions makes one cove their retirement home.

 Day 17: SANTA CRUZ - Las Bachas are two white sand beaches on the north shore, backed by a small brackish lagoon where flamingos and coastal birds are occasionally seen.
-A sunrise visit here might reveal the tracks of sea turtles returning to the sea as this is a favorite nesting area. • BALTRA - Transfer to the airport for your late-morning return flight to Quito on TAME AIRLINES.
+A sunrise visit here might reveal the tracks of sea turtles returning to the sea as this is a favorite nesting area. • BALTRA - Transfer to the airport for your late-morning return flight to Quito.

 These expeditions are lead by an expert Naturalist Guide, trained at the Charles Darwin Research Station and licensed by the Galápagos National Park, offering trail interpretation and in-depth information on the flora, fauna and geology of the islands - both on land and snorkeling.

 Galápagos Land Cost Includes: